nhomer1994/Databricks-climate-data-analysis/README.md

-# Global Climate Data Analysis within Databricks
+# Global Climate Data Analysis within Databricks and dbt

-A data engineering pipeline built entirely within the **Databricks**.
-This project ingests, structures, and analyzes global monthly climate anomalies using a serverless Medallion Architecture.
+A data engineering pipeline built within **Databricks** with **dbt**.
+This project ingests, structures, and analyses global monthly climate anomalies using a serverless Medallion Architecture.

 1. **Bronze (Raw)**: Ingests monthly global temperature anomaly files from NASA GISS into a managed Unity Catalog Volume.
 2. **Silver (Cleaned)**: Restructures the matrix from a wide schema into a long-form format using PySpark `unpivot` for optimal querying.